 - The bank holds its accounts in Egyptian pounds.
-Transactions in foreign currencies during the financial year are recorded using the prevailing exchange rates at the date transactions.
-Monetary assets and liabilities in foreign currencies are re-translated at the end of the year using the prevailing exchange rates at that date. - Foreign exchange gains and losses resulting from settlement of such transactions and as well as the differences resulting from the re-evaluation are recognized in the income statements under the following items: - Net trading income for assets / liabilities classified for trading purpose. - Other operating revenue (expenses) for the remaining items. - Changes in the fair value of the financial instruments with monetary nature in foreign currencies, classified as financial investments at fair value through other comprehensive income (debt instruments), are analyzed into evaluation differences resulting from changes in the amortized cost of the instrument, differences resulting from the changes in the prevailing exchange rates and differences resulting from the changes in the instrument's fair value.
-The evaluation differences resulting from the changes in the amortized cost are recognized in the income statement within "Interest and similar income".
+Transactions in foreign currencies during the financial period are recorded using the prevailing exchange rates at the date transactions.
+Monetary assets and liabilities in foreign currencies are re-translated at the end of the period using the prevailing exchange rates at that date. - Foreign exchange gains and losses resulting from settlement of such transactions and as well as the differences resulting from the re-evaluation are recognized in the income statements under the following items: - Net trading income for assets / liabilities classified for trading purpose. - Other operating revenue (expenses) for the remaining items. - Changes in the fair value of the financial instruments with monetary nature in foreign currencies, classified as financial investments at fair value through other comprehensive income (debt instruments), are analyzed into evaluation differences resulting from changes in the amortized cost of the instrument, differences resulting from the changes in the prevailing exchange rates and differences resulting from the changes in the amortized cost are recognized in the income statement within "Interest and similar income".
 The differences relating to changes in exchange rates are recognized in "other operating income (expenses).
-"Differences resulting from changes in fair value are recognized under "fair value reserve financial investments at fair value through other comprehensive income" in the shareholders' equity. - The translation differences resulting from non-monetary items include profits and losses resulting from changes in fair value such as equity instruments held in fair value through profits and losses, while translation differences resulting from equity instruments classified as financial investments at fair value through other comprehensive income are recognized with "fair value reserve-financial investments at fair value through other comprehensive income " under the shareholders' equity
+"Differences resulting from changes in fair value are recognized under "fair value reserve financial investments at fair value through other comprehensive income" in the shareholders' equity. - The translation differences resulting from non-monetary items include profits and losses resulting from changes in fair value such as equity instruments held in fair value through profits and losses, while translation differences resulting from equity instruments classified as financial investments at fair value through other comprehensive income are recognized with "fair value reserve- financial investments at fair value through other comprehensive income " under the shareholders' equity